-- We will require additional capital in order to continue our operations and may have difficulty raising additional capital. - We rely on a collaborative outsourced business model, and disruptions with our third-party collaborators, including potential disruptions at our sole source supplier of iopofosine, AtomVie may impede our ability to gain FDA approval and delay or impair commercialization of any products. - · We cannot assure the successful development and commercialization of our compounds in development. - Failure to complete the development of our technologies, obtain government approvals, including required FDA approvals, or comply with ongoing governmental regulations could prevent, delay or limit introduction or sale of proposed products and result in failure to achieve revenues or maintain our ongoing business. - The FDA has granted rare pediatric disease designation, RPDD, to iopofosine for treatment of neuroblastoma, rhabdomyosarcoma, Ewing's sarcoma and osteosarcoma; however, we may not be able to realize any value from such designation. - Clinical studies involve a lengthy and expensive process with an uncertain outcome, and results of earlier studies may not be predictive of future study results. - We may be required to suspend or discontinue clinical studies because of unexpected side effects or other safety risks that could preclude approval of our product candidates.
+- We will require additional capital in order to continue our operations and may have difficulty raising additional capital. - Our ability to utilize our net operating loss carryforwards and certain other tax attributes may be limited. - We rely on a collaborative outsourced business model, and disruptions with our third-party collaborators may impede our ability to gain FDA approval and delay or impair commercialization of any products. - We cannot assure the successful development and commercialization of our compounds in development. - Failure to complete the development of our technologies, obtain government approvals, including required FDA approvals, or comply with ongoing governmental regulations could prevent, delay or limit introduction or sale of proposed products and result in failure to achieve revenues or maintain our ongoing business. - Fast track designation by the FDA may not actually lead to a faster development or regulatory review or approval process and does not assure FDA approval of our product candidates. - The FDA has granted rare pediatric disease designation, RPDD, to iopofosine for treatment of neuroblastoma, rhabdomyosarcoma, Ewing's sarcoma and osteosarcoma; however, we may not be able to realize any value from such designation.